mmacneil/ASPNETCoreDockerMicroservices/README.md

 # Setup

 1. Download/clone repo.
-2. In the root folder
+2. In the root folder build the solution using the dotnetcore CLI `> dotnet build`